 MORGANTOWN, W.Va. — A law clinic at West Virginia University has earned an Honorable Mention Award for Excellence in a Public Interest Case or Project from the Clinical Legal Education Association.

 CLEA recently presented the award to the Immigration Law Clinic at the WVU College of Law for its efforts to represent and empower the state’s underserved immigrant population.
-In West Virginia, there is only one full-time immigration lawyer for a statewide community of 30,000 foreign-born residents and their families.
+In West Virginia, there are fewer than five full-time immigration lawyers for a statewide community of 30,000 foreign-born residents and their families.

 “This recognition by the Clinical Legal Education Association highlights the important role that the WVU Immigration Law Clinic plays in providing and expanding legal services to immigrants in our state,” said law professor Alison Peck, director of the clinic.